Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Observe the rules of behavior in nature;

-Distinguish on living objects, tables, species of plants and animals that are dangerous to human life;
+Distinguish between living objects and tables species of plants and animals that are dangerous to human life;

-Lead a healthy lifestyle and fight the bad habits of your comrades.
+Lead a healthy lifestyle and fight the bad habits of your friends.

 Students should be able to: